3MFConsortium/spec_booleans/3MF Boolean operations.md

     difference(base,a,b,c) = base - (a Ս b Ս c) = ((base - a) - b) - c

 3.  *intersection*.
 The resulting object shape is defined as the common (clipping) shape in all objects.
-The resulting object surface property is defined as the object surface property of the object defining the new surface, or no-property when the subtracting object has no property defined in that surface.
+The resulting object surface property is defined as the object surface property of the object defining the new surface, or no-property when that object has no property defined in the new surface.

     intersection(base,a,b,c) = base Ո (a Ս b Ս c) = ((base Ո a) Ո b) Ո c